 , and the repetition in writings by Gertrude Stein.

 , a portfolio of 60 prints, was exhibited at the Whitney Museum of American Art in New York, NY, in 2005.
-The artist took advertisements from African American magazines and manipulated the images by cutting them apart, removing text, and adding three-dimensional surfaces.
+The artist often takes advertisements from African American magazines, and manipulates the images by cutting them apart, removing text, and adding three-dimensional surfaces.
 In the series Watery Ecstatic

 , Gallagher examined history, myth, and identity.
 She carved sea creatures out of thick paper to mimic scrimshaw, the 19th-century art in which whalers carved animal bones to create tools and pictures.